Dcnigma/DC-uLaunch_Updater/README.md

 - Give propper credits to everyone in README.md
 - Clean up MACOS_ folders that are created by unzipping. (or upload only cleaned zips)  (fixed use clean zips).

-# Credits
+# Credits  .

 ## Special Thanks!
- [totaljustice](https://github.com/ITotalJustice)for the initial version so I could make this!
+ [totaljustice](https://github.com/ITotalJustice) for the initial version so I could make this!